oliverlambson/pgmq/README.md

 In the `UPDATE ...
 RETURNING` statement used to retrieve the message, the worker sets a value for `lock_expires_at`.
-If the worker goes down, the lock will eventually expire, at which point another worker is allowed to process the message.
+If the worker goes down, the lock will eventually expire, at which point it will be deleted from the message table and written to the archive table, marked as `"lock_expired"`.

-> TODO:
->
-> - [ ] Add a cron job that deletes timed-out messages and writes them to the
->       `messages.message_archive` table with the status of `"lock_expired"`.

 ### Why not use `SELECT ...
 FOR UPDATE`?